amjadbokir-tech/amgadbokir-project/README.md

  # Programming Portfolio

-This repository contains a collection of small programming projects that represent my learning journey in programming, system fundamentals, and problem-solving.
+This repository contains a collection of small programming projects created to practice core programming concepts, system fundamentals, and logical problem-solving.

-Each project was built to solve a real or practical problem and to strengthen my understanding of how software and systems work, with a strong interest in cybersecurity and IT.
+Each project focuses on a specific concept or practical task, with detailed explanations provided in its own dedicated README file.

 ---